DXDB-AM: 1969-1976: DXBB

-As DXDB
+1991-present: DXDB

 Efforts on reviving the station began after the EDSA People Power Revolution.
 Through then Bishop Gaudencio Rosales (current Cardinal and Archbishop Emeritus of the Roman Catholic Archdiocese of Manila), as well as Misereor, a German foundation, and Bethlehemite Mission from Switzerland, DXBB was reopened 1991, this time as DXDB (carrying since then the branding "Dan-ag sa Bukidnon"; Light of Bukidnon), with its test broadcast since March 22.
 On July 15, DXDB eventually started its regular broadcast at 594 kHz.

 By mid-1990s, the station increased its power to 10 kW, but was later reverted to the originally National Telecommunications Commission-authorized and present-day 5 kW.

 On January 10, 2003, DXDB was officially registered to Securities and Exchange Commission under the name Catholic Radio Station DXDB-AM of Malaybalay, Inc.